Skip to main content

 The Garden Gateway

-Sarah P. Duke Gardens is excited to announce the Garden Gateway, a transformational project designed to expand and enrich the experience for all visitors to this cherished campus and community treasure.
+Duke Gardens is growing with the Garden Gateway, a transformational project to expand and enrich the experience for all visitors, arriving in 2026.

 For our more than 600,000 visitors annually, the Garden Gateway will create: